 Whether you’d like to be involved co-contributively behind the scenes or would like to invest by financial payment – we’d like to start planning the exposition for Family Revivement Groups coming to Bali… And future retreats that will be popping up in Australia.
 So register your interest (scroll to the bottom of the page in footer) and you will receive correspondence from us shortly to identify needs and options for collaboration.

-The Co-op could decide to hire a CEO and essential board staff or, there may be a member/s who performs this role as part of their agreed contribution to the co-op share membership.
-(NDIS funds could actually be used to create a Useful organisation capable of managing and providing for our kids’ future!)
+The Co-op hires a CEO and essential board staff or, there may be a member/s who performs this role as part of their agreed contribution to the co-op share membership.
+(Surely NDIS funds could actually be used to create a Useful organisation capable of managing and providing for our kids’ future!)
 There are no external “investors” to syphon off finances unnecessarily: I.E. All income stays within the community (after expenses and paying staff etc)… the Co-op will directly manage funds for carers, towards establishing a physical community and other aspects of the social and physical infrastructure.

 Establishment of community farming areas with the local community which form the backbone of cooperative activities with the local community (discussed later), funding for the local school program, training of staff and activities which our families can join; building homestays with local families and a “volunteer village” and family bungalows which will provide supported accommodation and be semi-self-contained permanent housing and supported accommodation (which is still connected to the community intrinsically).
 The village land is managed by the Co-Operative and families/individuals “rent” an area of Land and then bring/build their own house (like in some retirement village models in Australia and pay yearly or up-front co-op fee) – or families/ individuals may have shares/ownership in a one or more houses… similar to a time-share model.